changeworld/azure-docs.ja-jp/articles/iot-suite/iot-suite-what-are-preconfigured-solutions.md

 <properties
- pageTitle="Azure IoT の構成済みソリューション | Microsoft Azure"
- description="Azure IoT の構成済みソリューションとそのアーキテクチャ (追加リソースのリンクを含む) の説明。" services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Azure IoT preconfigured solutions | Microsoft Azure" description="A description of the Azure IoT preconfigured solutions and their architecture with links to additional resources." services="" suite="iot-suite" documentationCenter=""